It’s no secret that poor customer service costs businesses — about $75 billion annually to be exact.

 What features to look for in your outsourced partner

 - Do they cover the channels your customers use?
-Just over half of all consumers, on average, use three to five different communication channels to contact customer service and you need your outsourcing partner to be able to handle all of those channels.3
+Just over half of all consumers, on average, use three to five different communication channels to contact customer service and you need an outsourcing partner who can handle all of those channels.3

 - Do they provide flexible solutions?
-One of the primary advantages of outsourcing is that dedicated call centres have access to a larger talent pool and should be able to provide flexible and tailorable solutions to suit your business’ specific needs.
+One of the primary advantages of outsourcing is that dedicated call centres have access to a larger talent pool so that they can scale up or down as needed.
+Ask what their numbers are and how quickly agents can be onboarded and offboarded in the case of an emergency.

 Odondo can help you grow as a business

-To find out more about how we can revolutionise your approach to customer services, get a quote today!
+To find out more about how we can revolutionise your approach to customer services, contact us today!

 Odondo has been recognised by DesignRush as one of their Top Call Center Companies